straybiker/HA-load-balancer/README.md

 > There is still a risk if home assistant becomes unavailable during charging with the charger set at 0A.
 Then you need the [Eve Connect](https://alfen.com/en-be/eve-connect) app or ACE Service Installer to set the values of the charger.

 The loading behavior can be adjust by in input select:
-- Off: Do not load
+- Off: Do not charge
-- Minimal 1.4kW: Always load 1 phase 6A
+- Minimal 1.4kW: Always charge at 1 phase, 6A
-- Minimal 4kW: Always load 3 phases 6A
+- Minimal 4kW: Always charge at 3 phases, 6A
-- Eco: load balance based on the available rest power
+- Eco: Load balance based on the available rest power
 - Fast: Always load at 3 phases, 16A

 ## Configuration and helpers